KPOO: Programming

 KPOO features music and talk radio from local community activists.
 The music originally featured was jazz, blues and R&B from the 1950s, 1960s and 1970s.

-The Fillmore’s KPOO was an early adopter, launching an all-rap show in 1979.
-By the mid-80s with the help of young DJ, Marcus Clemmons, KPOO became the center of hip-hop in the Bay Area and beyond.
-Marcus, who was active from the early 80s into early 90s, helped to create a bridge in rap from the underground to the mainstream by building relationships with the likes of radio programmer Joe Rudolph, Compton rapper Eazy-E and Russell Simmons to name a few.

-In the summer of 1982, KPOO started playing rap music on Sunday afternoons from 3pm-7pm with DJ LeBaron Lord King.
+In the summer of 1982, KPOO started playing Rap Music on Sunday afternoons from 3pm-7pm with DJ LeBaron Lord King.
+LeBaron had spent the previous two summer's in NY City listening to Mr. Magic on WHBI and WBLS.
+Thursday, Friday and Saturday nights at the Harlem World Club and watching Albert King, Bernard King, Earl "Fly" Williams and others' play summer basketball.

-Acts like Run-DMC, Public Enemy, Tupac, Paris, as well as Eric B and Rakim all made an appearance at the station or on the air waves.
+Acts like Run-DMC, Public Enemy, World Class Wreckin' Crew, Egyptian Lover, Roxanne Shante, and a young LL Cool J all appeared on the station's airwaves.

 KPOO now broadcasts local public commentaries and talk programs with community and national Black leaders discussing what's going on in the Black community locally and nationally.
 The focus on the community continues with commentaries on a variety of talk and music programs.
-Some of the featured music programming includes salsa, jazz, blues, rap/hip hop, Latin, gospel and reggae, as well as an American Indian talk/music program, and local and national musicians host weekly music programs.
+Some of the featured music programming includes salsa, jazz, blues, rap/hip hop, Latin, gospel and reggae, a jazz program with Wanika Stephens of the St. John Coltrane African Orthodox Church, as well as an American Indian talk/music program.